HKC - 2022

 Welcome to the 8th Graduate Conference!

-Himalayan Knowledge Conclave 2021, the 7th Graduate Conference is being held on 24th and 25th May 2021 in collaboration with the Government of Nepal Ministry of Education, Science and Technology, TU-IOST-CDES, Resources Himalaya Foundation, ISET- Nepal, Kathmandu University, Mid-Western University, Agriculture and Forestry University, and Lumbini Buddhist University.
+Himalayan Knowledge Conclave 2022, the 8th Graduate Conference is being held on 4th and 5th April 2022 in collaboration with the Government of Nepal Ministry of Education, Science and Technology, Mid-West University, TU-IOST-CDES, Resources Himalaya Foundation, ISET- Nepal, Kathmandu University, Agriculture and Forestry University, and Lumbini Buddhist University.